-As Anna notes, she was powerless and the Big Four had become millionaires on her husband’s skill and dedication to the Pacific Railroad.
+As Anna notes, she was powerless and the corporate officers of the CPRR had become millionaires on her husband’s skill and dedication to the Pacific Railroad.
 She was forced to take 6 percent CPRR bonds, instead of 7 percent, diminishing her income.
 With regards to Judah’s plans in New York, all Anna would write was that Theodore was reticent to talk about his plans, even with close associates.

 In a March 1891 letter Anna wonders if any of the history makes any difference to the victors who get to write the story.
 “They could not build the road without him [Judah].
 No set of men could.
 Dead, they [Big Four] could do all they have done…Theodore used to say it will all be useful someday when we write a history of the P. R. R. and other papers.
 My dear friend, I do not know that there is any use in trying to establish the facts of those days beyond what has been.
 Do not suppose we could for if one were to make the “R. R. Magnets” antagonistic.
 They would lie out of everything.
 They have fed on the food so long.
 They think (if they can consider it) that they did everything from the beginning.”